10 Best Running Trainers Reviewed & Tested

-A: There has been increased popularity as of late to minimalist and barefoot inspired footwear.
+There has been increased popularity as of late to minimalist and barefoot-inspired footwear.
 We would never recommend any runner to choose footwear based on trends.
 In fact, most podiatrists agree that when runners go from a stable shoe to a minimal shoe, they may increase their chances of injury.

 Instead try moving to a “halfway there” shoe first, so the change isn’t as dramatic for you.
 But remember, that a trainer running shoe gets increased usage and most runners don’t like putting a lot of miles on shoes that are purely minimal.

-A: There is a difference.
+There is a difference.
 Most standard running shoes should be replaced when you start to notice unevenly worn soles or the heel visually looks broken down.
 Seasoned runners tend to replace them after 300 miles.
 However, the durability of training shoes is typically measured in terms of time rather than miles.
-You should replace trainers after 100 hours.
+You should replace trainers after 100 hours

-Q: Can I use trainers as walking shoes as well?
+q: Can I use trainers as walking shoes?

-A: You can, trainers are versatile by nature and are designed to be worn comfortably in within a range on activities.
+You can.
+Trainers are versatile by nature and are designed to be worn comfortably within a range of activities.
 However, if you are looking for a pure walking shoe for extended periods of time, you might want to look for something with thinner soles since you won’t be impacting the ground with the same force as when you run.

 q: My trainers will be used for my first 10k race, what should I look for?